Last Updated: Apr 14, 2015

 Think of MyBestSegments as a "photo album" of consumer markets.
 Each of the Nielsen market segments has its own pages that display "snapshots" of the segment's demographic traits, lifestyle preferences and consumer behaviors.

+From the Bureau of Labor Statistics.
 Gives occupational and wage information statistics.
 How many people work in specific occupations and what they earn.

 - Occupational Employment Statistics (State)